 Under the general rules, withholding of Portuguese corporate income tax (PCIT) will be levied over the aviation-related lease payments whenever the lessee is a Portuguese tax resident entity and the lessor is a non-Portuguese tax resident entity (without a permanent establishment located in Portugal to which the rental income is attributable).
-This withholding tax on the lease rents would be levied at a 25 per cent flat rate (domestic rate), except where a double tax treaty (DTT) entered into by Portugal applies, in which case such 25 per cent PCIT domestic withholding rate may be reduced under the applicable DTT (since income derived from the lease of commercial or industrial equipment is generally qualified as a royalty, as a rule PCIT would be withheld under the rates provided for in article 12 of the applicable DTT).
-To apply for the DTT benefits, some formal procedures must be fulfilled (more precisely, in the alternative, said benefit must be claimed by way of the form Mod 21-RFI, which must be duly certified by the tax authorities of the income recipient's country of residence or a non-certified version of the form Mod 21-RFI properly filled out jointly with a tax certificate issued by the tax authorities of the country of residence attesting that the recipient of the income is a residence of such country).
+This withholding tax on the lease rents would be levied at a 25 per cent flat rate (domestic rate), except where a double tax treaty (DTT) entered into by Portugal applies, in which case such 25 per cent PCIT domestic withholding rate may be reduced under the applicable DTT.
+As income derived from the lease of commercial or industrial equipment is generally qualified as royalties, as a rule, PCIT would be withheld under the rates provided for in article 12 of the applicable DTT.
+To apply for the DTT benefits, some formal procedures must be fulfilled (more precisely, the benefit must be claimed by way of the form Mod 21-RFI, properly filled out jointly with a tax certificate issued by the tax authorities of the country of residence attesting that the recipient of the income is a resident of that country).

-The withholding of PCIT may, however, be exempt whenever the conditions provided for in EU Council Directive 2003/49/EC of 3 June 2003, applicable to interest and royalty payments made between associated companies of different member states, are met; notably, a direct minimum participation of 25 per cent between the lessor and the lessee, held for at least an uninterrupted period of two years or, where both the lessor and the lessee are held in, at least, 25 per cent by the same entity, during the two years preceding the attribution of income.
-Moreover, the relevant companies must have one of the legal forms listed in the Annex to the Directive and must be subject to PCIT or to an equivalent tax in their country of residence.
+The withholding of PCIT may, however, be exempted whenever the conditions provided for in Directive 2003/49/EC of 3 June 2003, applicable to interest and royalty payments made between associated companies of different member states, are met; notably:

+- a direct minimum participation of 25 per cent between the lessor and the lessee, held for at least an uninterrupted period of two years; or - where both the lessor and the lessee are held at least 25 per cent by the same entity, during the two years preceding the attribution of income.

+Moreover, the relevant companies must have one of the legal forms listed in the Annex to Directive 2003/49/EC, and must be subject to and not exempt from PCIT or to an equivalent tax in their country of residence.